KrisJensen/KrisJensen.github.io/_pages/recommendations.md

 {: style="text-align: justify" }
 <a class="rec" href="https://www.nature.com/articles/s41593-018-0147-8#Abs1">What grid cells convey about rat location</a><br>
 <b>Ila Fiete et al. (2009)</b><br>
 Grid cells have long been considered one of the most baffling findings in modern systems neuroscience.
-In this work, Ila Fiete and colleagues propose that grid cells represent a 'modulo code' for counting and highlights several important features of such a code, including exponential capacity and the ability to update individual modules using only local information.
+In this work, Ila Fiete and colleagues propose that grid cells represent a 'modulo code' for counting and highlight several important features of such a code, including exponential capacity and the ability to update individual modules using only local information.
 This provides key insights into why the brain might use periodic codes and gives intuition for why so many artificial agents have been found to learn grid-like codes in more recent computational studies.

 {: style="text-align: justify" }
 <a class="rec" href="http://jmlr.org/papers/volume15/srivastava14b/srivastava14b.pdf">Multimodal Learning with Deep Boltzmann Machines</a><br>
 <b>Nitish Srivastava and Ruslan Salakhutdinov (2014)</b><br>
-I'm convinced that multisensory alignment will turn out to be important for organizing neural circuits in early development, and this is a cool paper illustrating how two sensory modalities can be used to generate a powerful inference model in a machine learning model.
+Multisensory alignment will probably turn out to be important for organizing neural circuits in early development, and this is a cool paper illustrating how two sensory modalities can be used to generate a powerful inference model in a machine learning model.

 {: style="text-align: justify" }
 <a class="rec" href="https://www.nature.com/articles/s41586-019-1767-1">Generation of stable heading representations in diverse visual scenes</a><br>